git/git.github.io/rev_news/drafts/edition-102.md

   etc. brian m. carlson said he would support timezone and timestamp tweeking options and made some technical suggestions too.

-  René Scharfe also in the main sub-thread chimed in saying that "timezone and timestamps are personal data, which may only be collected and processed for a lawful purpose according to the GDPR", referring to the European Union's
+  René Scharfe chimed in on the main thread saying that "timezone and timestamps are personal data, which may only be collected and processed for a lawful purpose according to the GDPR", referring to the European Union's